officinetelematiche/github-actions-flutter-analyze/README.md

-# GitHub Action — Analyze Dart
+# GitHub Action — Analyze Flutter

 This GitHub Action (written in JavaScript) allows you to leverage GitHub Actions to analyze your Dart project's Dart code, including Flutter.
 This runs both the `dart analyze` and `dartfmt` commands under the hood.